jasonkasih/Attack-navigator/README.md

 - Blue Teams looking to track coverage of detection capabilities.
 - Threat Intelligence folks looking to track adversary behaviors.

-You can this example build [here](#coming-soon), which includes sample attack data not related to any GitLab initiatives.
+You can see this example build [here](#coming-soon), which includes sample attack data not related to any GitLab initiatives.

 ## How to use this project